Red-eye-00d/GAME-DEVELOPMENT/README.md

 }

-Program to implement the DDA algorithm to draw a line using a c coding Developed by: VIGNESH G
+Program to implement the DDA algorithm to draw a line using a c coding Developed by: SUDHARSANAN U
-RegisterNumber: 212224230301
+RegisterNumber: 212224230276

 ```